 Composite skills: adaptability, agile, authenticity, communication, communication tools, confidence, culture, data security, deep work, future technologies, mindfulness, Office 365…

 Capability 2: Anytime, anywhere, any device

 Composite skills: devices, IT, technology, mobile, internet, data, data security, collaboration, meetings, productivity, Office 365

 But a skills framework – however well-chosen – is not a prescriptive syllabus.
 It’s not mandatory.
 Within a change programme there must be room for the individual to browse (important) and search (important too) and filter (also important) and be recommended (most important of all - see this) relevant content.
 The user needs to feel some personal agency here.
 It’s our job to put together a decent library and arrange the books usefully (and differently!) for each individual.
 The user needs to make the final call as to what to read / watch / listen to.
-This rigorous and data-driven method to dissecting a change programme into its component skills means that we can feed magpie’s algorithm with the necessary information to match content at the appropriate level, and personalise it to each individual user.
+This rigorous and data-driven method to dissecting a change programme into its component skills means that we can feed the Filtered LXP's algorithm with the necessary information to match content at the appropriate level, and personalise it to each individual user.

 In our case, that means generating highly relevant personalised playlists such as the one below - taking the skills you need for your business, matching it to high-quality curated content and delivering it via a change programme to ensure your people develop the skills they need:

 By running assessments, benchmarks and surveys, at the beginning, during, and at the end of a programme, we evaluate the success or failure in your change programme as we go.